jforget/raku-Hamilton2/doc/Hamilton.en.md

 After this first  part, the routine defines the  function converting a longitude into  a pixel width  and the function converting  a latitude into a pixel height.

-In  addition, the routine creates the `GD::Image` object with the required colours.
+In the  second step, the  routine creates the `GD::Image`  object with the required colours.

-The second part consists in  drawing the km-per-pixel scale (according to column  `with_scale`).
+The third part  consists in drawing the  km-per-pixel scale (according to column  `with_scale`).
 Actually, there  are two scales,  a vertical scale and an horizontal scale.
 The routine attempts to draw a 10000-km long line.
 Failing that, it attempts to draw a 1000-km long line, or a